 Compliance is assessed based on whether a meaningful opportunity for discussion consistent with the statute was afforded.

-The Department will not evaluate the substantive merit of policy decisions discussed at the meeting, but only whether the statutory procedural requirements were satisfied.
+The Department will not evaluate the wisdom or substantive merit of policy, program, service, financial, or governance decisions discussed at the meeting.
+Department review will focus on compliance with the procedural and resident-engagement requirements of § 58-64A-360 and this policy.

 Implementation

-This policy applies to all semiannual meetings conducted on or after December 1, 2025.
+This policy applies to all semiannual meetings conducted on or after TBD.

 The Department will apply this policy prospectively in evaluating compliance with § 58-64A-360.
 Meetings conducted prior to the effective date of this policy will not be evaluated under the interpretive standards set forth herein.